VWO Logo

 What is website optimization?

-Website optimization is the process of using tools, advanced strategies, and experiments to improve the performance of your website, further drive more traffic, increase conversions, and grow revenue.
+Website optimization is the process of using tools, advanced strategies, and experiments to improve the performance of your website, further drive more traffic, increase conversions, and grow revenue using a/b testing and other methods.

 One of the most critical aspects of website optimization is search engine optimization (SEO).
 The technique not only focuses on getting various pages of your website to rank high in the SERPs for specific keywords but enables prospects to find your brand in the easiest possible manner.
 The other critical aspect here is on-page optimization.
 This technique ensures that prospects that land on your website have the best user experience compelling them to take the desired action and convert into a lead.